Margaret Sewell: The Women's University Settlement

 The Women's University Settlement (WUS) in Southwark was founded in 1887; in 1889 Margaret Sewell and Edith Argles began setting up social work training there.
 The WUS operated a policy of giving free accommodation to female college students in London, in exchange for voluntary social work.
 Sewell gave lectures and trained through discussion; her approach was then taken up by Octavia Hill and applied in the 1890s at the Sociological School, the forerunner of the Department of Social Science and Administration at the London School of Economics.

 Alice Gruner was made Head Worker of the Women's University Association, the initial form of the Settlement, in 1887 as it was formed.
-When she resigned the post in 1889, there was a hiatus, during which Sewell held the lease of 44 Nelson Square, the Settlement's base on Blackfriars Road, Southwark, and a replacement was sought.
+When she resigned the post in 1889, there was a hiatus, during which Sewell held the lease of 44 Nelson Square, the Settlement's base just off the Blackfriars Road, Southwark, and a replacement was sought.
 Later that year Katharine Coman contacted Sewell, visited for two weeks, and returned to New York with plans for a settlement there.

 Sewell became Warden of the Settlement, a paid position, in 1891.
 Meriel Talbot took on some house management duties on behalf of Octavia Hill, which Gruner had on her onerous list of jobs.

 In 1901 Helen Gladstone replaced Sewell as Warden, after ten years in the post and some poor health.